eclipse-emfcloud/emfcloud-website-source/content/documentation/modelHubApproach/content.md

 #### Model Operations

-Operations on the model are forwarded to the [CustomModelService]({{< relref "#model-service-implementation" >}}), which provides specialized functions for model manipulation—such as dedicated create/delete functions that incorporate diagram-specific data like canvas positions.
+Operations on the model are forwarded to the [CustomModelService]({{< relref "#model-service-implementation" >}}), which provides specialized functions for model manipulation — such as dedicated create/delete functions that incorporate diagram-specific data like canvas positions.

 ### Example